SwedbankPay/design.swedbankpay.com/README.md

   - then run `npm i` to also update package-lock

-  - run `npx browserslist@latest --update-db` to update browserslist
+  - run `npx update-browserslist-db@latest` to update browserslist

 - Make sure the `RELEASE_NOTES.md` is correct (date and version) and only contains changes for the current release